Foodtown

-Foodtown was a New Zealand supermarket chain owned by Progressive Enterprises.
+Foodtown was a New Zealand supermarket chain owned by Progressive Enterprises (now Woolworths New Zealand).
 As with Woolworths, the Foodtown brand was phased out in the late 2000s, with all stores rebranded as Countdown by the end of 2011.
 Foodtown supermarkets were typically integrated with a shopping centre; the chain had few stand-alone stores.

 History

 1958–1961 Foodtown Supermarkets Limited

-On 18 June 1958, the first Foodtown supermarket of 1,400 square metres was opened on a 1.1-hectare site at Otahuhu.
+On 18 June 1958, the first Foodtown supermarket of 1,400 square metres was opened on a 1.1-hectare site at Ōtāhuhu.
 Three small business owners – Tom Ah Chee, Norman Kent, and John Brown – sold their small businesses and pooled their resources to personally build and supervise construction of New Zealand's first American-style supermarket.
-The Otahuhu supermarket proved a success and a second Foodtown was built and opened in Takanini, South Auckland in 1961.
+The Ōtāhuhu supermarket proved a success and a second Foodtown was built and opened in Takanini, South Auckland in 1961.

 1961–1988 Progressive Enterprises

 In 1961 the company was restructured when the Picot family joined the business.
 Their family company, Progressive Enterprises, contributed an equal amount of capital to that accumulated by the three original partners and became the parent company to Foodtown Supermarkets Limited.